Mesothelioma Night Sweats and Fever

 A fever is especially likely if the cancer has impacted the immune system because it is a common sign of an infection.
 Studies show that fever is a less common but possible symptom for peritoneal mesothelioma patients.[3]

 For some patients, the treatment for mesothelioma causes these symptoms.
-For instance, immunotherapy drugs, which are used more frequently for mesothelioma patients, can cause flu-like symptoms as side effects.
+For instance, immunotherapy drugs can cause flu-like symptoms as side effects.
 These include a fever.[4]

 Are Fever and Night Sweats Late-Stage Mesothelioma Symptoms?